mkaifi/Kickstarter-analysis/README.md

 # Kickstarter_challenge
  ## Overview of Project
- The purpose of this project was to better understand why Louis's play was able to generate more money in a shorter amount of time compare to other plays in relation to their launch dates and funding goals.
+ The purpose of this project was to better understand why Louis's play was able to generate more money in a shorter amount of time compared to other plays in relation to their launch dates and funding goals.
 ### Purpose
  In order to visualize this, we will need to analyze the campaign outcomes based on their lunch dates and funding goals and will be broken down in 2 parts.
 For the first part, we will use our knowledge of pivot tables and graphings to visualize the campaign outcomes.
 For the second part, we will need to visualize the outcomes based on goals and we do this using percentages.
 ## Analysis and Challenges